nickfloros/mford-gae/README.md

 ## Google app engine endpoints for weather application.

-It implements two restful services
+It implements two restful JSON services

 - Read all weather station details.
 - Read weather data from a station.